 - Most significant landmark – Historic Old Fort Wayne Fort

-- Best activity for kids – Fort Wayne Children’s Zoo
+- Activity for kids – Fort Wayne Children’s Zoo

-- Best all-round accommodation – The Bradley Hotel
+- Place to stay – The Bradley Hotel

 1. Fort Wayne Children’s Zoo